weaverbel/intro-computational-thinking/content/0-intro.md

 There are four essential components of computational thinking:

-- **Decomposition** – breaking a problem down into more manageable parts so that a solution can be found for each
+- **Decomposition** – breaking a problem down into more manageable parts so that solutions can be found for each
-- **Pattern recognition** – looking for similarities with other problems
+- **Pattern recognition** – looking for similarities with other problems so that past solutions can be re-used
-- **Algorithms** – developing a step-by-step solution to the problem
+- **Algorithms** – developing a step-by-step solution to each part of the problem
-- **Abstraction** – abstracting the important detail that can make a solution reusable
+- **Abstraction** – abstracting the important detail that can make a solution reusable, possibly by creating mathematical formulae

-In the following exercise, we will see each step at work.
+In the next exercise, we will see each step at work.

 -------------